 Yes, this was a food tour, but on the way we had a few cultural stops to explain some of the curiosities of Bulgaria.

 Along the streets there are strange little windows at knee level.
 These are what is translated to English as “squat shops”, because you have to squat down to talk to the person working in the shop.
 The shop is actually in the basement of the building, and are perfectly legitimate, coming about just after the fall of communism when everyone tried any way the could to earn a living.
 Some people only had basement space, and this was how they interacted with their customers.

 All around Sofia are these murals with writing in two languages.
 They have been done (or at least commissioned) by the embassies of different countries present in Sofia.
 Each shows a short poem written in the original language then translated into Bulgarian.
 There are at theist thirty of them around, mostly painted on schools.

 This is one of many churches around Sofia.
 This one was originally a mosque, and once abandoned was used as a prison.
 Now it is an Orthodox Church.
 But that’s not the interesting part about it.
 It’s famous for being the place where a well-known beggar used to sit day in and day out.
 That beggar has become a revered figure in Sofia as over the years he has donated thousands of Lev to the church.
 He is the biggest single donor to the St Alexander Nevsky Cathedral.
 His birthday is still celebrated, and only a few weeks ago he reached the ripe old age of 104!

 I can’t recommend this Balkan Bites free food tour enough!
 As with all free tours, it is nice to tip generously to support the guides as well as the organisations who put on these tours.
-To find out more about this and other tours put on by this group, head on over to their website here.
+To find out more about this and other tours put on by this group (such as their Pub Crawl), head on over to their website here.